2022–23 Indigo Group Premiership

 The 2022–23 Indigo Group Premiership was the fourth season of the current format of the rugby union competition Welsh Premier Division.
 It began on 3 September 2022.
 For sponsorship reasons, it was known as Indigo Group Premiership.

 Structure

-The structure reverted back to its traditional league format following truncation the previous season.
+The structure reverted to its traditional league format following truncation the previous season.
 Each team played each other team on a home and away basis for a total of 22 games.
-League points were awarded as follows – 4 points for a win, 2 for a draw and 0 for a loss.
-Teams could also earn an additional bonus point by scoring four or more tries in a match and/or losing by less than seven points.
-The structure saw the top 4 teams compete in an end of season playoff format, 1st v 4th and 2nd v 3rd, with the final taking place at the ground of the highest seed and the winning team being declared champions.
+League points were awarded as follows – four points for a win, two for a draw and nil for a loss.
+Teams could also earn an additional bonus point by scoring four or more tries in a match and/or losing by fewer than seven points.
+The structure saw the top four teams compete in an end of season playoff format, first v fourth and second v third, with the final taking place at the ground of the highest seed and the winning team being declared champions.
 There was no relegation this season following an expansion from 12 to 14 teams for the 2023–24 season.